ironArray/Blosc2-Btune/README.md

 NDArray succesfully created!
 ```

 Using Btune Models usually leads to significantly better performance scores, as demonstrated by the table above.
 Moreover, the process of finding the best combination is much faster with trained models.
-See https://btune.blosc.org for more info.

 ### Configuring Btune programmatically from Python